Philipkarl25/census-income-classification/README.md

 In this project, machine learning techniques are used to predict whether an individual's annual income exceeds $50,000 based on census data.
 By comparing multiple classification algorithms, the project demonstrates how data-driven approaches can be applied to solve real-world predictive analytics problems while highlighting the strengths and limitations of different machine learning models.

-## Objective
-Income prediction is a high-value capability in financial services, insurance, marketing, and public policy.
-Organizations use income classification to:

-- **Target financial products** — Banks and lenders identify creditworthy customers before outreach, reducing acquisition costs by up to 40%.
-- **Design social programs** — Governments use income segmentation to allocate welfare, tax relief, and educational subsidies efficiently.
-- **Power recommendation engines** — E-commerce platforms personalize premium product recommendations based on estimated purchasing power.
-- **Detect fraud and risk** — Insurers flag applications where stated income mismatches predicted income from demographic signals.

-**The core business question this project answers:**

-> *"Given an individual's demographic and employment attributes, can we
-> reliably predict whether their annual income exceeds $50,000 — and which
-> features most strongly drive that prediction?"*

-This is a **binary classification problem**.
-The output is one of:
-- `≤$50K` — Below the income threshold
-- `>$50K` — Above the income threshold

-Accurate classification enables data-driven targeting with measurable business ROI, replacing expensive manual segmentation with scalable ML inference.

 ## Dataset
 **Source:** UCI Machine Learning Repository — Adult Census Income Dataset
 **Original Source:** 1994 U.S. Census Bureau data, extracted by Barry Becker
 **Size:** 48,842 records × 15 features
 **Task Type:** Supervised Binary Classification
 **Class Distribution:** ~76% earn ≤$50K | ~24% earn >$50K (imbalanced)

-### Why This Dataset?
-This dataset is a benchmark in income classification research, cited in hundreds of academic papers and industry studies.
-Its mix of numerical and categorical features, real-world class imbalance, and socioeconomic complexity makes it an excellent testbed for production-grade ML pipelines.

 ## Tools & Technologies
 Python, Pandas, Scikit-learn, XGBoost, Matplotlib, Seaborn